 For Nava’s most recent production, Nadhi worked in partnership with Oakland-based visual artist Rupy C. Tut to create “Broken Seeds Still Grow,” a bharatanatyam dance and visual art production inspired by the real-life stories from the 1947 Partition Archive and recent South Asian American history.
 Their creative inquiry sources poetry, eyewitness accounts, and current events to understand the current political climate while reflecting on what it means to belong somewhere.

-“Broken Seeds/Taking Root” in collaboration with Rupy C. Tut
+“Broken Seeds/Taking Root” in partnership with Rupy C. Tut

 “Restless Eyes Glance,” a solo bharatanatyam work in collaboration with composer, GS Rajan